Ivy King

-The Ivy King bomb, designated as a Mk-18 bomb and named the "Super Oralloy Bomb", was a modified version of the Mk-6D bomb.
+The Ivy King bomb, designated as a and named the "Super Oralloy Bomb", was a modified version of the Mk-6D bomb.
 Instead of using an implosion system similar to the Mk-6D, it used a 92-point implosion system initially developed for the Mk-13.
-Its uranium-plutonium core was replaced by 60 kg of highly enriched uranium (HEU) fashioned into a thin-walled sphere equivalent to approximately four critical masses.
+Its uranium-plutonium core was replaced by 60 kg of highly enriched uranium (HEU), similar to the HEU mass in the gun-type Little Boy, but fashioned into a thin-walled sphere equivalent to approximately four critical masses.
 The thin-walled sphere was a commonly used design, which ensured that the fissile material remained sub-critical until imploded.
 The HEU sphere was then enclosed in a natural-uranium tamper.
 To physically prevent the HEU sphere collapsing into a critical condition if the surrounding explosives were detonated accidentally, or if the sphere was crushed following an aircraft accident, the hollow center was filled with a chain made from aluminum and boron, which was pulled out to arm the bomb.
 The boron-coated chain also absorbed the neutrons needed to drive the nuclear reaction.

 The primary designer of the Super Oralloy Bomb, physicist Ted Taylor, later became a vocal proponent of nuclear disarmament.

-With an explosive force of 500-kilotons, Ivy King is the second largest known fission-only device ever tested after the Orange Herald nuclear device, a 720-kiloton atomic bomb tested by the United Kingdom on 31 May 1957, which remains to date the largest fission device ever tested.
+With an explosive yield of 500 kilotons, Ivy King is the largest fission device ever tested that did not attempt fusion boosting.
+The Orange Herald nuclear device, a 720-kiloton bomb tested by the United Kingdom on 31 May 1957, attempted to employ fusion boosting with a lithium deuteride component in its core, but its disappointing yield made it unclear if any fusion boosting actually took place.
+Regardless, Orange Herald was the largest non-Teller-Ulam device ever tested, while Ivy King was the largest nuclear device to lack thermonuclear materials.
+A related boosting concept, the layer cake design, was tested by the Soviet Union, Britain, and China, achieving its largest yield of 400 kilotons in the RDS-6s test.